 Date Revision # Reason for Revision Apr.
 30, 2010 0 Procedure issued.
 Sep.
 12, 2011 1 Clarified sampling under Section 5.0 Procedure; Updated drinking water system name to be consistent with the MOE; Corrected position title (Operations & Compliance Manager to Process Compliance Manager).
 Feb.
-15, 2013 2 Changed Operations Manager position to new position title of Senior Operations Manager, changed Cluster Manager to Operations Manager, removed Process and Compliance Manager; Removed continuous monitorial of the Manager and referenced a Data Review Protocol in step 5.3; Added treated water temperature to in-house testing, and clarified who conducts distribution chlorine testing in step 5.4.
+15, 2013 2 Changed Operations Manager position to new position title of Senior Operations Manager, changed Cluster Manager to Operations Manager, removed Process and Compliance Manager; Removed continuous monitoring of turbidity and referenced a Data Review Protocol in step 5.3; Added treated water temperature to in-house testing, and clarified who conducts distribution chlorine testing in step 5.4.
 May 31, 2013 3 Revised table in step 5.2 to include pumping and static levels of Well No. 1 and added Tower to treated water tap location.
 Aug 20, 2014 4 Updated Senior Operator position to new position title of Team Lead; Revised step 5.3 to change the location of the SOP for Continuous Monitoring of Operational Parameters from the FEP binder to the Operations Manual; Updated step 5.7 to include Monthly Operations Reports to the client.

 Jul.
 28, 2015 5 Revised step 5.2 and 5.7 to include OCWA's new process data management system (PDM/WISKI 7); Updated step 5.3 to include monitoring for the new standby well and from the new flow meter at the water tower; Updated table in step 5.4 to indicate distribution chlorine residuals are collected twice per week (4 & 3) and to include turbidity testing on Well No. 2; Changed Monthly Operations Reports to Quarterly Operations Reports.
 Sep.
 28, 2016 6 Changed Team Lead to Senior Operator and added overall responsible operator (ORO).
 Sep.
 28, 2017 7 Removed position of Operations Manager.
 Jun.
 07, 2018 8 QP-07 procedure renamed OP-16.
 Removed Scope and Responsibilities sections.
 Updated s.
 3.1 to reference Municipal Drinking Water License and s.
 3.2 to reference sampling calendar/plan and removed sampling table.
 Expanded information related to accredited and licensed laboratories (s.
 3.3).
 Removed pumping and static levels.
 Reordered some sections and other minor edits.
 Oct.
-06, 2019 9 Updated Table in Step 3.6 to include raw water pH and temperature.
+06, 2019 Nov.
+17, 2021 9 10 Updated Table in Step 3.6 to include raw water pH and temperature.
+Added water tower volume to the list of parameters that are continuously monitored in step 3.4.